nickbruun/broccoli-zopfli/README.md

 `options.blockSplitting` *{Boolean}* (optional, default `true`)

 If true, splits the data in multiple deflate blocks with optimal choice for the block boundaries.
 Block splitting gives better compression.

 ---

-`options.blockSplittingLast` *{Boolean}* (optional, default `false`)

-If true, chooses the optimal block split points only after doing the iterative LZ77 compression.
-If false, chooses the block split points first, then does iterative LZ77 on each individual block.
-Depending on the file, either first or last gives the best compression.

----